ASinghh/ML_DevOps_Nanodegree/README.md

 My associated work for the ML DevOps Nanodegree course that I am enrolled for through the online educational services website- Udacity!

 ## Introduction
-In my day to day, I have been facing the shortcomings of the traditional DevOps practices, when applied to ML products.
-Currently, in my job, as the ML Lead for my team, I am responsible for the end to end deployement of a multi-lingual semantic search solution.
+In my day-to-day I have been facing the shortcomings of the traditional DevOps practices, when applied to the ML development process.
+Currently, in my job as the ML Lead for my team, I am responsible for the end to end deployement of a multi-lingual semantic search solution.
 The task at hand requires traditional components such as, CI-CD, Unit tests, integration tests,etc, but going through the development cycles, we have also identified a need for more ML focused components to,

 1. check & monitor quality of the data parser,
 2. monitor datashifts,